Spectral theorems for positive algebra homomorphisms: Spectral theorems for positive algebra homomorphisms

-In this section, various results from \cite{de_jeu_jiang:2021a} and \cite{de_jeu_jiang:2021b} are combined with those from the present paper to yield two Riesz representation theorems for positive algebra homomorphisms.
-The theorems are somewhat long in their formulations, but we thought it worthwhile to collect all major results from these three papers that are applicable in the pertinent contexts in one place.
-With an eye towards possible further extensions or applications, we also recall that the monotone convergence theorem, Fatou's lemma, and the dominated convergence theorem hold for the order integral that occurs in the results below; see \EXTREF{\cref{1_subsec:convergence_theorems}}{Section~6.2}{de_jeu_jiang:2021a}.
+In this section, a number of results from \cite{de_jeu_jiang:2022a} and \cite{de_jeu_jiang:2022b} are combined with those from the present paper to yield two spectral theorems for positive algebra homomorphisms.
+The statements of the theorems are long, and some parts of them are identical, but we thought it worthwhile to collect all major results from these three papers that are applicable in a particular context in one place.
+With an eye towards possible further extensions and applications, we mention that the monotone convergence theorem, Fatou's lemma, and the dominated convergence theorem hold for the order integral that occurs in the results below; see \cite[Section~6.2]{de_jeu_jiang:2022a}.

-It will be a recurring theme to be able to know that a representing measure for a positive algebra homomorphism from $\contcts$ into a partially ordered algebra is finite, as a consequence of the fact that it is the restriction of a positive algebra homomorphism that is defined on $\contots$.
+It will be a recurring theme to know that a spectral measure for a positive algebra homomorphism from $\contcts$ into a partially ordered algebra is finite, as a consequence of the fact that it is the restriction of a positive algebra homomorphism that is defined on $\contots$.
 This will be possible when the algebra is a quasi-perfect partially ordered vector space.
 As \cref{3_res:examples_of_quasi_perfect_spaces} shows, this class of spaces contains a good number of spaces of practical interest.

-The results on ups and downs are established under the hypothesis that the codomain have the \csp.
-As indicated in \cref{3_subsec:the_countable_sup_property}, this is a rather mild condition that is satisfied for a variety of spaces of practical interest.
+The results on ups and downs below are established under the hypothesis that the codomain have the \csp.
+As indicated in \cref{3_subsec:the_countable_sup_property}, this condition is also satisfied for a variety of spaces of practical interest.